 The ladies themselves were cleanly dressed without any dirty marks on their clothes.
 I looked at the sharp contrast while enjoying the excellent lunch.

 Soon, we set off again leaving Binh Lu behind us.
-Just outside of town at the junction we took the left turn to Sapa.
+Just outside of town at the junction, we took the left turn to Sapa.
 The scenery was amazing.
-Tropical rain forests, deep cliffs with the occasional waterfall and high mountain peaks surrounded us.
-I stopped several times to take it all in, do some filming and to take photographs.
+Tropical rain forests, deep cliffs with the occasional waterfall, and high mountain peaks surrounded us.
+I stopped several times to take it all in, do some filming, and take photographs.
 This was an amazingly beautiful country through which we were traversing.
-The road took us higher and higher and it was actually getting slightly cold, however that was mainly due to me not being dressed for the occasion.
+The road took us higher and higher and it was actually getting slightly cold, however, that was mainly due to me not being dressed for the occasion.